3mdeb/conferences/yocto-update-strategies.md

 ---
 # Build troubleshooting

+* Real life examples
+  - most of them consist of updating to Yocto Kirkstone release
+  - describes a wide range of problems that any Yocto developer may encounter when updating a custom system
+* We will discuss the following problems
+  - changes in bootloaders and kernels on i.MX based platforms
+  - proper configuration of default apps provided to our systems
+  - modifications to the source code of custom applications when updating systems that use Qt
+  - going through test suites to preserve functionalities checking

+???

 * In the following slides, we want to present some of the problems we have had to work on in the recent past
   - most of them consist of updating to Yocto Kirkstone release